theopmw/leftfield-clothing/README.md

 ## **Site Goals**

-This project is part of my [Code Institute](https://codeinstitute.net/) Full Stack Software Development Diploma, specifically for the **Full Stack Frameworks** Module.
+This project is part of my [Code Institute](https://codeinstitute.net/) Full Stack Software Development Diploma, specifically for the **Full Stack Frameworks** module.
 The objective of this project is to "build a full-stack site based around business logic used to control a centrally-owned dataset".
-The site will feature an authentication mechanism and provide paid access to the site's data and based on the dataset, such as the purchase of a product.
+The site features an authentication mechanism and provides paid access to the site's data based on the dataset, such as the purchase of a product.

 ## **UX**

 ### User Stories

-As a user, I would like to:
+#### As a user, I would like to:

 **Viewing and Navigation**